 Upgrade: Python

 The Data Productivity Cloud includes a Python Script component, but also offers several other options for performing tasks that would require a Python Script in Matillion ETL.
 This includes native components such as Print Variables, which gives you a simple way to perform a task that would have required a script in Matillion ETL.
-You also have the option to run your Python scripts within your Snowflake environment, benefiting from scalable Snowflake compute resources, additional library support, and database connectivity.
+You also have the option to run your Python scripts within your Snowflake environment using the Python Pushdown component, benefiting from scalable Snowflake compute resources, additional library support, and database connectivity.

 The Python Script component itself works differently in the Data Productivity Cloud because there is no underlying virtual machine.
 The component requires a Hybrid SaaS deployment, and you need to bear the following in mind: